 The first element included three initial deadlines, in which the local administrative authority responsible for finances plays a key role.
 In seven local administrations, all three deadlines were met and the draft decision on the budget was forwarded to the competent executive body of the local government no later than October 15.
 In six administrations, certain activities were carried out within the defined deadlines, but the local administrative bodies responsible for finances did not submit the draft budget decisions to the competent executive body of the local government by the final deadline (October 15).
-The next phase, which implies that by November 1, the competent executive body of the local government, turned out to be a somewhat weaker link, as this deadline was met in slightly less than 50% of the analyzed cases.
+The next phase, which implies that by November 1, the competent executive body of the local government submits a proposal for a decision on the budget to the assembly of the local government, turned out to be a somewhat weaker link, as this deadline was met in slightly less than 50% of the analyzed cases.
 Nevertheless, the analysis of the latest deadlines indicates that in certain situations the assemblies of local authorities made decisions on the budget within the given deadlines, despite the fact that they did not receive a proposal for a decision from the executive authorities on time.
 Certain non-compliance with the deadline was also found in the last stage, which involves submitting the decision to the Ministry of Finance, even in some cases when the decisions were adopted on time.